-Category Safe System Safety Focus Area Comment Approach Q1.
-Increasing Fatality Factors Safe Roads Intersections Roundabouts- very scary if more than one lane each way Q1.
+Category Safe System Approach Safety Focus Area Comment Q1.
 Increasing Fatality Factors Safe Roads Intersections So many intersections include an extra lane after the light and then the driver is forced to merge while cars are accelerating after the green or cars race ahead in this "extra" lane and cut off cars in the regular lane - just stupid design Q1.
 Increasing Fatality Factors Safe Roads Intersections The AZ 347 and Riggs Road interchange needs to be improved.
 Gov Hobbs pulled the funding.
 It is very dangerous and it seems like there is an accident weekly at that intersection.
 Q1.
 Increasing Fatality Factors Safe Roads Intersections The roundabouts and partial roundabouts are poorly done, and there are questions about safety in getting on one because cars speed and signage to get you off one is poor in the majority of roundabouts.
 Q1.
 Increasing Fatality Factors Safe Roads Intersections Timing lights under I-10 Q1.
 Increasing Fatality Factors Safe Roads Intersections Too many 4 way stops without traffic lights Q1.
 Increasing Fatality Factors Safe Roads Intersections Traffic light timing needs major improvement.
 Have left turns on flashing yellow at many more intersections.
 Particularly at minor intersections such as Priest and Darrow in Tempe.
 Q1.
 Increasing Fatality Factors Safe Roads Intersections When exiting the highways the traffic on the access road should have a STOP SIGN so those exiting the highway can get in the RIGHT LANE.
 Q1.
 Increasing Fatality Factors Safe Roads Intersections With the increase of new construction, more traffic lights are needed in the new home areas.
 Speed bumps in residential areas would help as well.
 Q1.
 Increasing Fatality Factors Safe Roads Lane Departure 2 lane rural highways with no shoulders or refective lines Q1.
 Increasing Fatality Factors Safe Roads Lane Departure Bad condition of Roadway surfaces and NO SHOULDER on the left lane side of I-10 and I-17 with TREES right up against the roadway.
 Q1.
 Increasing Fatality Factors Safe Roads Lane Departure Barriers needed on I 17 to prevent lane changes from black canyon city to sunset point